-The present fifteenth-century ruin was a rebuild of a much older fortress, which in turn occupied the site of a Gallo-Roman oppidum – such is the value of a good strategic site.
+The present fifteenth-century ruin was a rebuild of a much older fortress, which in turn occupied the site of a Gallo-Roman oppidum.
+Such is the value of a good strategic position.

 I was pleased that I got as far as Beauzac (about 6 km) without fading.
 The main feature of the village was the church with its handsome bell-wall, and in an enclosed square behind it, reached through an archway, was a group of shops, including a bar.